 To do any and all things necessary, convenient, useful, or incidental to the attainment of its purposes as fully and to the same extent as natural persons lawfully might or could do so long as consistent with the provisions of Arkansas Code Annotated sections 4-28-201

 – 4-28-206 and 4-28-209 – 4-28-224.

+ARTICLE IV

-ARTICLE III DIRECTORS
+BOARD OF DIRECTORS

 General Powers.
 The business and affairs of the corporation shall be managed by its board of directors.